sammieghabra222/vol_comparision/README.md

 - Expected move uses the front-month ATM call/put mid-price (or last price if bid/ask unavailable).
 - The IV surface heatmap averages IV by strike/expiry; the term-structure chart selects the ATM IV per expiry.
 - Realized volatility is annualized log-return volatility; peer comparison uses the same lookback window you select.
-- Historical implied volatility time series is not available via Yahoo Finance; overlays use current ATM IV levels.
+- Historical implied volatility time series is not available via Yahoo Finance; overlays use current ATM IV levels (and SPY ATM IV for context).
 If you have access to a historical options data provider, we can integrate it for full IV history.

 ## Next Ideas
 - Add caching/persistence for frequently viewed tickers.